Simon123123/vtm10_fast_dt_inter_partition_pcs2021/README.md

 ------------------

 In original paper, the dataset is built on a part of Common Test Condition (CTC) sequences while the rest of sequences is used for evaluating the method.
 In our implementation, we choose to generate the dataset on BVI-DVC database [3] and Youtube UVG database [4] to evaluate the performance on full CTC.
 All sequences in
 these databases are encoded.
 Data are selectively collected on some inter frames of encoded sequences.
 More precisely, we collect data on one frame every three frames for resolution 960x544 and 480x272.
 For other resolutions, we specifically collect the frames with POC equal to 8, 16, 28, 42, 49.

-To adjust the frames to for the collection of data, please modify the "frame_collect" variable defined in line 1551 and 2905 in file EncModeCtrl.cpp.
+To adjust the frames for the collection of data, please modify the "frame_collect" variable defined in line 1551 and 2905 in file EncModeCtrl.cpp.
 The collected features are stored in two generated csv files, namely "split_cost_yuvname.csv" and "split_features_yuvname.csv".
 For generating the dataset, please run the encoding with macro COLLECT_DATASET activated in line 68 of file TypeDef.h.
 After obtaining the csv files, several python scripts are needed to process the collected data.